Digital SAT Pattern in India 2025: Format, Section‑Wise Details & Key Changes

 • Expression of Ideas: It evaluates the overall writing ability of candidates.

-Tips for SAT Preparation
+SAT Preparation Tips

 • Use study materials and resources from the College Board for the best SAT preparation.
-These materials cover the entire SAT syllabus, and also provide knowledge on time management.
+These materials cover the entire SAT syllabus and also provide knowledge on time management.

 • Try to keep a targeted score in your mind.
 Keeping a target score in your mind will enable you to plan and strategize your preparation efficiently.